SCCM-Zone/SCCM-Zone.hugo/content/posts/extend-the-sccm-console-to-show-collection-membership-using-console-builder.md

 ### Start the Console Builder

-Start PowerShell on any machine that has the SCCM console installed and run the following command:
+Start PowerShell on any machine that has the MEMCM/SCCM console installed and run the following command:

 ```powershell
 & $env:SMS_ADMIN_UI_PATH.Replace('i386', 'AdminUI.ConsoleBuilder.exe')